gustavosb64/AutoTAD/README.md

 ```

 ### Typedefs
-Typedefs other than those defined by the structs written directly in _filename.h_ are also kept on further executions, along their comments.
+Typedefs written directly in _filename.h_ (other than those defined by structs) are also kept on further executions, along their comments.
 However, autotad will **not** write in _filename.h_ a typedef defined in _filename.c_.
 ```
-// This will be kept upon further executions typedef int elem;
+// This is in filename.h and it WILL be kept upon further executions typedef int elem;
 ```
 They are always written on the top of _filename.h_, before structs and functions.

-### Private functions
+### Private structures
-Writing *AUTOTAD_PRIVATE* in a comment in *filename.c* makes autotad ignore the next function.
+Writing *AUTOTAD_PRIVATE* in a comment in *filename.c* makes autotad ignore the next function or structure.
 For example, in _filename.c_:
 ```
 /* AUTOTAD_PRIVATE */
-void function1(int i, char *c){
+struct str_example{
-  ...
+  int i;
-  return;
+  float f;
-}
+};

 //AUTOTAD_PRIVATE
 void function2(){